calebtuttle/portfoliobuilder/docs/weighting_methods.md

 ## Equal
 Weight each stock in the basket equally.

-For example, assume we have a portfolio worth $1,000, and consider the following basket.
+For example, assume we have a portfolio worth $1,000.
+Consider the following basket.

 Basket0:\
     Weighting method: equal\